This is the editorial policy for producing and reviewing health and patient information for Cancer Research UK About Cancer web pages.

 If we receive a request for a link to an external blog we signpost the individual to Cancer Chat – our on line cancer forum.

-This policy will be reviewed on or before December 2016.
+This policy will be reviewed in or before August 2018.